bollu/bollu.github.io/README.md

 # Chain rule functorially

-- The first category is $Euc$, whose objects are pointed subsets of Euclidean space.
+- The first category is $Euc^*$, whose objects are pointed subsets of Euclidean space.
    So, the objects are of the form $(U \subseteq \mathbb R^n, a \in U)$.
 Morphisms are based smooth functions between these opens: smooth functions $f: U \rightarrow V$ such that $f(a) = b$.